Traditions of the University of Santo Tomas

 The University of Santo Tomas in Manila, Philippines marks a variety of traditions largely influenced by the Spanish and Filipino Dominican culture.
-Many are annual events, such as religious assemblies marking the start and end of the academic year, a "welcome walk" for new students, as well as intercollege sport competitions and talent exhibitions.
+Many are annual events, such as religious assemblies marking the start and end of the academic year, a welcome walk for new students, as well as intercollege sport competitions and talent exhibitions.
 Christmas is celebrated in a month-long festivities culminated by the UST Paskuhan.
 Many Roman Catholic feast days are also celebrated.

 Catholic traditions

 Misa de Apertura

-Being the Catholic University of the Philippines, UST opens each school year with the Mass of the Holy Spirit.
-Also called as Misa de Apertura, it is officiated by a Dominican father or a guest clergy at the Santisimo Rosario Parish.
-The opening is formally declared by the Apostolic Nuncio or his delegate, in consonance with the status of UST as a pontifical university.
+As a catholic university, UST opens each school year with the Mass of the Holy Spirit called as Misa de Apertura.
+The mass is usually officiated by a bishop, concelebrated by the Prior Provincial of the Dominican Province of the Philippines, the Rector of the university, and priests of the Priory of St. Thomas Aquinas, and clergy studying or teaching in the university.
+The opening of the school year is formally declared by the Apostolic Nuncio or his delegate, in consonance with the status of UST as a pontifical university.

-In 2012, Apostolic Nuncio to the Philippines, Archbishop Giuseppe Pinto, led the Misa de Apertura and the opening rites of the school year.
+In 2012, apostolic nuncio to the Philippines, archbishop Giuseppe Pinto, led the mass and the opening rites of the school year.

 Discurso de Apertura

-Discurso de apertura consists of a printed extensive scientific paper read by its author at the formal opening of the school year.
-The professor or dean assigned the preparation of this academic paper is appointed by the rector of the university a few months prior to the opening of each school year.
+The Discurso de Apertura or the inaugural lecture consists of a scientific discussion delivered by a professor or dean at the formal opening of the school year.
+The lecturer assigned in the preparation of the academic paper is appointed by the rector of the university a few months prior to the opening of each school year.

-The Discurso started on July 16, 1866, as an annual event.
+The Discurso traces its roots back to Lectio Prima, or first lecture.
+It was a conference practiced by the Dominican houses of studies to start the school year based on the UST statutes drafted by the Dominican priest Juan Amador in 1785.
+The first Discurso was held on July 16, 1866, as an annual event.
 It was temporarily discontinued in 1929 when Don Nicanor Cortez failed to write his dissertation.
 Twelve years after, the tradition was brought back with Fr.
-Angel de Blas, O.P., a psychologist, as the speaker.
+Angel de Blas, a psychologist, as the speaker.
 It was again discontinued in 1942 at the break out of World War II, and resumed later on in 1946.

 In 2011, professor Regalado Trota-Jose, archivist of the university, presented documents from the archives regarding the life of the national hero José Rizal in UST.

-Replacing the usual Discurso Apertura in 2012 was the inaugural address of Rev. Fr.
-Herminio V. Dagohoy, O.P. as the ninety-sixth rector of the university.
+Replacing the lecture of Discurso de Apertura in 2012 and 2016 were the inaugural addresses of Herminio V. Dagohoy as the ninety-sixth rector (first and second terms) of the university.
+The Discurso was omitted in 2020 due to the COVID-19 pandemic.